pkprincekumar7/annual-sports-event-full/docs/markdown/USER_GUIDE.md

 ## Conclusion

 This Annual Sports Event Management System provides comprehensive functionality for regular players, captains, coordinators, and administrators.
 Regular players can register for events, create teams (if captain), and view schedules and points tables.
 Captains can create teams for their assigned sports.
 Coordinators can perform admin operations for their assigned sports.
 Administrators have full control over event year management, sport management, department management, player management, team management, captain assignments, coordinator assignments, batch management, and event scheduling.
-The system uses event_id filtering (event year and event name) to ensure proper data isolation between different events.
+The system uses `event_id` filtering to ensure proper data isolation between different events.
 All business rules are enforced automatically to ensure data integrity and fair competition.

 ---